guptag0808/Ai-Jokes-Assignment/README.md

    git clone https://github.com/guptag0808/Ai-Jokes-Assignment.git

-2. Navigate to the project directory:

-- cd joke-cli-tool

-3. Install dependencies:
+2. Install dependencies:

 - npm install
-4. Usage
+3. Usage
    Fetch Jokes

-5. To fetch jokes based on a search term:
+4. To fetch jokes based on a search term:

 - node index.js your-search-term
 - Save and Rate a Joke

-6. To save and rate a joke:
+5. To save and rate a joke:

 - node index.js your-search-term
 - Follow the prompts to rate the joke out of 5.

   View Leaderboard
-7. To view the highest-rated joke on the leaderboard:
+6. To view the highest-rated joke on the leaderboard:

 - node index.js leaderboard
 - Example
 - Fetch jokes about "Money":

 - node index.js Money
-8. Save and rate a joke:
+7. Save and rate a joke:

 - node index.js cats

-9. View the leaderboard:
+8. View the leaderboard:

 - node index.js leaderboard